Skip to content

 Is a layover long enough to see Batumi? +

-Which airlines fly from Batumi and is it seasonal? +
+Which airlines fly from Batumi, and is the schedule seasonal? +

 Batumi is heavily summer-seasonal.
-The main carriers are Wizz Air, Georgian Airways, Turkish Airlines, Pegasus and FlyDubai, with FlyArystan adding Astana from June 2026.
-Confirm your route is operating on your dates, as many services run only in summer.
+The main carriers are Wizz Air, Georgian Airways, Turkish Airlines, Pegasus, and FlyDubai.
+FlyArystan adds Astana–Batumi from June 2026, three times weekly.
+Confirm your specific route operates on your travel dates — many Batumi services run only in summer and suspend in winter without much notice.

 What food should I try in Batumi? +